everaldoscabral/zabbix-proxmox/README.md

 ## Installation

-## Se faz necessário ter ao menos Python3 instalado no Server/Proxy que irá monitorar o Proxmox.
+## It is necessary to have at least Python3 installed on the Server / Proxy that will monitor Proxmox.

 The script can run on any host with Python, a functional zabbix_sender and access to the Proxmox API.
 A Zabbix server or Zabbix proxy would be logical candidates.